jamesattard/docker-ansible-wordpress/README.md

 * The Linux user that can be used by Ansible to access the host.
 Default is 'ubuntu' (to support AWS), however feel free to use any other user.
 Make sure to update the 'system_user' variable inside defaults/main.yml accordingly.

 ## How does it work?
 I am a firm believer of the KISS philosophy.
-As such I made this project as a single Ansible playbook, three roles (each containing their own tasks), and a set of default variables (defaults/main.html):
+As such I made this project as a single Ansible playbook, three roles (each containing their own tasks), templates for Docker and Nginx, and a set of default variables (defaults/main.html):
 ```bash
 ├── ansible.cfg
 ├── defaults